-TD5.1 Fleet Automatic coupling 2020 2022 SE 6/7 Telematics and electrification, digital automatic coupling of TD5.1 will be tested.
-Test in extreme winter conditions.
-These testing activities will contribute to the compilation of enough evidence so final EU DAC Product specification can be standardised and safety/interoperability requiments updated in the TSI Automation Condition based maintenance 2020 2022 DE 6/7 End-to-end solution for predictive maintenance, including processes, data handling, analytics and dashboards, for locomotives and wagons.
-ATO-application for industrial Freight trains 2020 2021 СН 6/7 Freight ATO (GoA2) use cases on ETCS Level 2 track in the open network, using ATO modules of IP2.
-IP5 TD5.2 Digital Transport Management Improved terminals Freight 2021 2023 SE 6 A gate equipped with intelligence as part of a connected decision platform optimizing the work process in a terminal.
+Specific cha racteristic IP Research Area Technological demonstration of Market Testing time - YEAR st Testing time - YEAR er Country TRL Overall high level focus/objective IP4 Integrated TDs of all IP4 ecosystem Towards the MaaS concept Shared modes and on-demand 2021 2023 GR,IT,FI,CZ 6/7 Test of a scalable eco-systems which enables pan European multimodal travels and MaaS.
+Demonstration of the functional ecosystem with the full integration of Ride-sharing and MaaS.
+Scalable (near-) market ready eco-systems enables pan European intermodal travels and MaaS, including cross-plattform approaches.
+Fully dynamic door-to- door travel Multimodal (rail, bus, metro,) 2022 2023 IT, GR, HR, ES, CZ, PL 6/7 Demonstrations of IP4 technologies in 6 different locations involving different transport operators, translating/combining IP4 solutions into specific demo sites solutions: TD5.1 Fleet Digitalization and Automation Condition based maintenance 2020 2022 DE 6/7 End-to-end solution for predictive maintenance, including processes, data handling, analytics and dashboards, for locomotives and wagons.
+TD5.2 Digital Transport Imp Management Improved terminals 2021 2023 SE 6 A gate equipped with intelligence as part of a connected decision platform optimizing the work process in a terminal.
 Sata exchange platform to ensure efficiency and security (of data handling) in the transport chain.
 Equipment prototypes with HMI interface validated in live demonstration for a selected large and complex terminal.
-TD5 3 Smart Core market wagon - 2022 2023 SK 7 Modular, logistics-capable and cost-efficient, low weight, high-payload and aerodynamically optimised freight wagons Freight Wagon Concepts Extended Market Wagon 2022 2023 TBD 5/6 Modular, logistics-capable and cost-efficient, low weight, high-payload and aerodynamically optimised freight wagons Telematics 2021 2022 SE 7 Demonstration activities of the intelligent wagon based on telematics and electrification TD5.4 New Freight Propulsion Concepts Hybrid / advanced Propulsion 2021 2022 DE, SE 6/7 Demonstration of distributed power (3 Locos) technology developed using LTE with a 700 m heavy coal freight train with loco at the end of the train being remote controlled.
+IP5 TD5.3 Smart Core market wagon Freight 2022 2023 SK / SE 6/7 Modular, logistics-capable and cost-efficient, low weight, high-payload and aerodynamically optimised freight wagons Freight Wagon Concepts Extended Market Wagon 2022 2023 TBD 5/6 Modular, logistics-capable and cost-efficient, low weight, high-payload and aerodynamically optimised freight wagons Telematics 2021 2022 SE 7 Demonstration activities of the intelligent wagon based on telematics and electrification TD5.4 New Freight Propulsion Concepts Hybrid / advanced Propulsion 2021 2022 DE, SE 6/7 Demonstration of distributed power (3 Locos ) technology developed using LTE with a 700 m heavy coal freight train with loco at the end of the train being remote controlled.
 Second demonstrator 835 m train.

-The list is subject to regular updates to take int consideration the progress of projects and different elements which may influence a demo to take place (e.g. necessary authorizations, etc.)
+The list is subject to regular updates to take into consideration the progress of projects and different elements which may influence a demonstration to take place (e.g. necessary authorizations, etc.).

-An indicative list of Key Performance Indicators (KPIs) has been elaborated by the Commission aiming at the establishment of three groups of indicators, namely:
+An indicative list of Key Performance Indicators (KPIs) has been elaborated by the European Commission aiming at the establishment of three groups of indicators, namely:

-- Horizon 2020 Key Performance Indicators11 common to all JTI JUs; - Indicators for monitoring Horizon 2020 Cross-Cutting Issues12 common to all JTI JUs; - Key Performance Indicators specific for S2R JU, as a result of the new model established by year end 2018 and attached to the AWPs 2019 and 2020.
-Release 2020 is attached to the present AWP.
+- Horizon 2020 Key Performance Indicators common to all JTI JUs; - Indicators for monitoring Horizon 2020 Cross-Cutting Issues common to all JTI JUs; - Key Performance Indicators specific for the S2R JU, as a result of the new model established in 2018.

-They can be consulted in the Annex III to this document.
+The indicative list of KPIs can be consulted in the Annex III to this document.